Virgin Orbit rocket reaches Earth orbit, adding an entrant to the commercial space race

 The company said it had fixed the problem and has done “an enormous amount of testing since then,” Dan Hart, Virgin Orbit’s president and CEO, said before Sunday’s launch.

 While a test flight, Sunday’s mission was carrying 10 satellites in cooperation with a NASA program that allows universities and others to launch small satellites for Earth observation, weather prediction and other science and research projects.
-The company said it was still awaiting confirmation that the satellites had deployed successfully.
+After a delay in getting data back to the ground, the company confirmed that all the satellites “successfully deployed into our target orbit.”

 Virgin Orbit is entering a crowded market of companies that want to capitalize on launching small satellites.
 Rocket Lab, a company that launches from New Zealand, has already sent several payloads into orbit for commercial and government customers.
 It plans to begin launches soon from Wallops Island on Virginia’s Eastern Shore.
 The companies are following in the footsteps of Elon Musk’s SpaceX, which upended the launch market by offering discount launch prices with its reusable Falcon 9 rocket.